Troost-Ekong’s Watford crumble against Oduor’s Barnsley | Goal.com

 As the game was still gathering momentum, the hosts pounced on a slack pass from Ben Wilmot to Etienne Capoue and Mowatt exploited that to rattle home from 20 yards which left goalkeeper Ben Foster with no chance.

-Ivic’s Hornets reassembled before the interval, albeit, were unable to find a way through a dogged Barnsley backline as the hosts went into the halftime break with a slim lead.
+Ivic’s Hornets reassembled before the interval, albeit, they were unable to find a way through a dogged Barnsley backline as the hosts went into the half-time break with a slim lead.

 Watford appeared more adventurous after the restart and were presented a glorious chance to level in the 58th minute.
 Ismaila Sarr darted past Oduor before unleashing a low ball across the box, but Tom Cleverly blazed wide unmarked from six-yards out.